SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

 **Player Controls:**
 - Disable assisted movement (when a player follows a path automatically while moving forward, eg. Floyd's apartment entrance).
+- Quickly turn off the radio by tapping the radio control button ('Q'/left arrow on controller).
 - Toggle walking for first person by pressing (and not holding) the sprint button (X on PS / A on XBOX).
 - Disable auto-centering of the gameplay camera.
     - Togglable on foot/in vehicle/always.